geekforbrains/meteor-tinyrouter/README.md

 *In early stage development and likely to change frequently.*

 Pebble is a tiny client-side router for Meteor.
-If you just want to map routes to templates and handle the add function call on specific routes, then this is the tool for you.
+If you just want to map routes to templates and handle the odd function call on specific routes, then this is the tool for you.